containers/podlet/README.md

 ## Cautions

 Podlet is not (yet) a validator for podman commands.
 Some podman options are incompatible with each other and most options require specific formatting and/or only accept certain values.
 However, a few options are fully parsed and validated in order to facilitate creating the quadlet file.

-When converting compose files, not all options are supported by podman/quadlet.
-This is especially true when converting to a pod as some options must be applied to the pod as a whole.
-If podlet encounters an unsupported option an error will be returned.
-You will have to remove or comment out unsupported options to proceed.

 Podlet is meant to be used with podman v4.7.0 or newer.
 Some quadlet options are unavailable or behave differently with earlier versions of podman/quadlet.